angelovelandia/deployer-lib/README.md

 Do you want to upload images (jpg, png, gif, svg)?
 > Sí
 ```

+## Second time

+If you have already uploaded your compiled file once, you can choose the previous configuration you used, which was saved on the first run in the file **deployer.lib.answers.json**

 ## Logs
 During execution, you will see clear and colorful logs indicating the progress of each step, from compilation to deployment.